-Council Tax rates for Havant Borough for the financial year 1 April 2018 to 31 March 2019 are shown by valuation band below.
+Council Tax rates for Havant Borough are shown by the valuation bands below.

 |Band A||Band B||Band C||Band D|

 If you think your valuation is wrong you can challenge your band.
 You must continue to pay your Council Tax until the result of the appeal is decided.